 You can vote early at the Marshall County Auditor's Office, 1 E. Main Street, Marshalltown, IA 50158, starting 20 days before an election.
 Your voted ballot will be placed in a sealed envelope and securely stored until Election Day.
 Your ballot will be opened by a bipartisan team of Election Workers, separated from anything identifying who the ballot belongs to, and counted.
-For most elections, in-person early voting ends at 5 pm on the night before the election.
+For all elections, in-person early voting ends at 4:30 pm on the night before the election.
 Check with the Auditor's Office for more information.

 You may also request an absentee ballot be mailed to you.
 In order to vote absentee by mail, you must complete a request form.
 You may contact the Auditor's Office to request that a form be sent to you or print off a form and mail it in.
 To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5 pm on the Monday 15 days before the Election.